determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/deepspeed/autotuning.rst

 .. important::

    **Deprecation Notice**: DeepSpeed Autotune has been deprecated.
 This feature will be removed in a future release.
+Please see :ref:`Search Methods <_search-methods>` for details on supported preset searchers.

 .. meta::
    :description: This user guide demonstrates how to optimize DeepSpeed parameters in order to take full advantage of the user's hardware and model.